 A visit to the Stanley Hotel transports guests back in time.
 Enjoy feeling like a turn of the century aristocrat as you glide down the magnificent staircase to the hotel bar for a cocktail or take in the Rocky Mountain views from the infamous front porch.
 But be warned, spend too much time at the hotel and maybe, just maybe, you might encounter one of it’s ghostly guests that never left!

 Have you been to The Stanley Hotel?
-Do you have a tail of a ghostly encounter?
+Do you have a tale of a ghostly encounter?
 Leave a comment below and tell us about it!